 Whenever I’m having breakfast or brunch at a restaurant, I often order scrambled eggs with smoked salmon.
 There are a few reasons for this.
 For one, the combination of eggs and smoked salmon to me is heavenly.
-Secondly, I rarely order omelets because they’re typically overcooked and rubbery, depending on the quality of the restaurant.
+Secondly, I rarely order omelets because they’re typically overcooked and rubbery.
 Thirdly I never order pancakes, waffles, or French toast because they’re just too carby and sugary for me.

 This recipe can easily be turned into an omelet with mozzarella added, but when you cook eggs slowly in a buttered skillet, they are soft and creamy and cheese isn’t missed.
 And that’s a rare thing for me to say!

 Make sure to use high-quality smoked salmon (lox) for this dish.
 Keep the salt to a minimum because the salmon will provide saltiness.